VeroBc/VeroBc/README.md

 ![womentech](https://user-images.githubusercontent.com/55853256/102697218-2c90ff80-4202-11eb-8d3d-68326f5e6f56.jpg)

 ### Women!
-### It is time to show your technology skills, let's share and develop more.
+### It is time to show your technology skills, let's code and share.

 <!--
 **VeroBc/VeroBc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.